-30-second Sit to Stand
+30 Second Sit to Stand

-To assess your physical capacity, we need you to complete a regular '30-second Sit to Stand' test.
-For this test, you will require a chair and a watch or clock with a second hand.
+To assess your physical capacity, we need you to complete this test.
+You will require a chair and a watch or clock with a second hand.
 If you live with someone, you may wish to have them support you to complete the test.

-Find a sturdy chair such as a dining chair and place the back of the chair against a wall to prevent it slipping.
-Sitting on the chair with your arms crossed over your chest, you are going to stand up to a fully standing position and sit back down to a fully seated position and repeat.
+Find a sturdy chair and place the back of it against a wall to prevent it slipping.
+Sitting on the chair, stand up to a fully standing position and sit back down to a fully seated position and repeat.
 Either cross your arms over your chest or use your hands on the arms of the chair to help you stand.